-The state’s Broadband Equity, Access, and Deployment (BEAD) Challenge Process begins on August 19, 2024.
-The Challenge Process is an opportunity for Hawaiʻi to correct information about locations that have no access (unserved) or have substandard access (underserved) to the Internet due to lack of infrastructure.
+The Hawaiʻi Broadband Equity, Access, and Deployment (BEAD) Challenge Process was held between August 19, 2024 and December 7, 2024.
+The Challenge Process was an opportunity for Hawaiʻi to correct information about locations that have no access (unserved) or have substandard access (underserved) to the Internet due to lack of infrastructure.

 How will it work?